shengzhouzhang/react-static-html-demo/README.md

 $ npm test
 ```

 The unit tests will generate index, makes, models pages and other test file under `./output` folder.
+And will clean it after finished.
+You can also manually clean it with `gulp clean-test`.

 # Running